scullyio/scully/docs/faq.md

 > Running scully gives a fatal error: `Unknown type "myPlugin" in route "/aRoute"`

-This might happen if you have installed Scully globally, and you are trying to run with the global verion.
+This might happen if you have installed Scully globally, and you are trying to run with the global version.
 Make sure you run scully from the local repo.

 ```bash